-Mr John Benedict McCarthy, proprietary director of ConnecT S.p.A., handed
+Mr John Benedict McCarthy, proprietary director of ConnecT S.p.A., handed in his notice on 27/05/2019 and was replaced by the proprietary director, Mr Mamoun Jamai, on 20/06/2019.

 Mr Marco Patuano, also a ConnecT proprietary director, stood down as Cellnex Telecom, S.A.'s director and chairman on 24/06/2019 after leaving the posts held in ConnecT S.p.A.
 He was replaced by Mr Franco Bernabè for both posts, as a ConnecT S.p.A. proprietary director.